tigcho/HTWG-AIN/AIN3/bsys/cpu-intro/README.md

 ----------------------------

-3. Switch the order of the processes: -l 1:0,4:100.
+3. Switch the order of the processes: `-l 1:0,4:100`.
 What happens now?
 Does switching the order matter?
 Why?

 - The order matters because PID 0 is now blocked, waiting for the IO request to finish, while PID 1 will use the CPU.